If you’re among the majority of companies who say their top sales priority is closing more deals, then a clear sales process is just what you need.

 Whether you’re reaching out to the lead with insurance cold calling scripts or through email marketing, you’ll need to be as personable as possible.
 Importantly, you need to provide them with relevant and valuable information.
 It also pays to be quick, as salespeople in the US that reached out to leads within an hour are 7x more likely to qualify than those who wait 1-2 hours.

-Your research from the prospecting stage should inform your communication with potential leads, and you should leverage this knowledge to build a rapport.
+Your account based marketing research from the prospecting stage should inform your communication with potential leads, and you should leverage this knowledge to build a rapport.

 Step 3: Qualifying

 You need to make sure you’re pitching your company’s product or service to the right person.
 Ideally, you’ll have narrowed this down during the prospecting stage, but you can drill down even further.
 To do this you’ll need to ask qualifying questions that discern their needs and assess their pain points.